Beatseed/words-counter/README.md

 # words-counter
-Spark application to count words, to test hardware
+Spark application to count words, for testing hardware